hyperledger/fabric/docs/source/deploy_chaincode.md

 		Rule: "OR('Org2MSP.peer')"
 ```

-When you [enable the Fabric chaincode lifecycle](enable_cc_lifecycle.html), you also need to use the new Fabric 2.0 channel policies in addition to upgrading your channel to the `V2_0` capabilitiy.
+When you [enable the Fabric chaincode lifecycle](enable_cc_lifecycle.html), you also need to use the new Fabric 2.0 channel policies in addition to upgrading your channel to the `V2_0` capability.
 Your channel needs to include the new `/Channel/Application/LifecycleEndorsement` and `/Channel/Application/Endorsement` policies:
 ```
 Policies:
 		Readers: